Umbrian Gingerbread

-The panpepato or panpapato is a traditional Christmas dessert from central-northern Italy, with both Ferrara and Umbria claiming its origin.
-It has ancient roots, with tradition dating it back to the 15th century, and it is called so because it’s rich in spices.
-There are many passed-down ways to prepare it, making it a popular dessert that triumphs on the tables of the towns in Terni even up to Easter.
-Tradition, in fact, dictates that at least one panpepato is kept until the Resurrection festival.
-Every family has its own recipe with appropriate variations, but the basic ingredients are always the same.
+The panpepato or panpapato is a typical Christmas dessert from central-northern Italy, claimed by both Ferrara and Umbria.
+It has ancient origins, traditionally dating back to the 15th century, and is named for its spice richness.
+There are many passed-down ways to prepare it, making it a popular dessert that triumphs on the tables of Terni villages even up to Easter.
+Tradition, indeed, suggests that at least one Panpepato is saved for the Resurrection feast.
+Every family has its recipe with the appropriate variations, but the base ingredients remain the same.
+If you want to make it gluten-free, ensure all ingredients are certified, replace the flour with rice flour in the same quantities, and if you’re unsure about the must, you can substitute it with coffee.

 UMBRIAN GINGERBREAD